 What is the purpose of a basement?

 Before we start talking about a wood foundation compared to concrete, let’s discuss the purpose of a basement.
 Ultimately the need for having a residential basement is dictated by the climate of where the home is built.
 The primary function for a basement to provide a solid foundation for the structure of the house that is being built.
 In climates susceptible to frost, the foundation wall will sit on a footing, (generally concrete) below the frost line.
 When moisture freezes, it expands.
 When it thaws, it compresses.
-This is referred to as frost heave.
-If this footing, or foundation is built above the frost line then the structure will be constantly moving as seasons change and we don’t want that.
+This cycle is referred to as frost heave.
+If this footing, or foundation is built above the frost line then the structure will be constantly moving as seasons change.
+Moving structure leads to all sorts of issues: cracking, ongoing settling, and weakening of fragile mechanical systems including plumbing and electrical.
 Hence the introduction of a basement.

 A secondary function of the basement is to allow for a convenient way to bring utilities into the home while protecting them from the elements.
 With the water line generally coming into the basement below the frost line and the sewer discharge also exiting below frost, this should keep the in’s & out’s running smoothly.